 Measurable outcomes of DAEP: All stakeholders should agree on what specific criteria will be used to measure the impact of DEAP.
-The average attendance rate in the program was about 78.15% in 2015-16, 82.43% in 2016-17, and 84.22% in 2017-18 which is translated into program attendance ranging between 16 to 35 days.
+The average attendance rate in the program was about 78.15% in 2015-16, 82.43% in 2016-17, 84.22% in 2017-18 and 83.11% in 2018-19 which is translated into program attendance ranging between 16 to 35 days.
 Using longer term measures such as increased attendance rates, increased performance on the standardized test, increased graduation rates, or decreased drop-out rates may not be appropriate to assess DAEP's impact.